gravitational/teleport/docs/gen-topic-pages/README.md

 # Topic page generator

-The topic page generator automatically generates menu pages at each level of a chosen directory tree.
-Each menu page has the same name as its corresponding directory, and lists the contents of that directory within the docs.
+The topic page generator automatically generates table of contents pages at each level of a chosen directory tree.
+Each menu page has the same name as its parent directory, and lists the contents of that directory within the docs.

+The generator does not create a table of contents for the first level of the chosen directory tree, since the resulting page is usually too large to be useful.

 ## Usage examples